Mei Yiqi

-Mei Yiqi or Mei Yi-chi (梅貽琦; 29 December 1889 – 19 May 1962), courtesy name Yuehan (月涵), was a Chinese politician, physicist and educator, who served two separate terms as Ministry of Education of the Republic of China, from 1948 to 1949 and from 1958 to 1961.
-He was President of National Tsinghua University between 1931 and 1948, making him the university's longest serving president.
+Mei Yiqi or Mei Yi-chi (梅貽琦; 29 December 1889 – 19 May 1962), courtesy name Yuehan (月涵), was an esteemed Chinese educator who served as the President of National Tsinghua University between 1931 and 1948, making him the university's longest serving president.
+He also served two separate terms as Ministry of Education of the Republic of China, from 1948 to 1949 and from 1958 to 1961.

 Biography

 Mei was born in Tianjin on 29 December 1889, to a merchant family.
 His father Mei Bochen (梅伯忱) was a small merchant.
 His ancestral home in Wujin District, Changzhou, Jiangsu Province.
 In 1904, at the age of 15, he attended Nankai School, becoming a student of Zhang Boling.
-He secondary studied at Baoding Higher School.
+He completed secondary study at Baoding Higher School.
 In August 1909, he was sent to the U.S. as one of the first group of Boxer Indemnity Scholarship Program students.
-He received his bachelor's degree from the Worcester Polytechnic Institute.
+He received his bachelor's degree in electrical engineering from the Worcester Polytechnic Institute.

-He returned to China after graduation in 1914 and worked in Tianjin Youth Association.
-In Autumn of that same year, he moved to National Tsinghua University, where he was elected President of National Tsinghua University in 1931.
-In December 1948, he was appointed Ministry of Education of the Republic of China, but having held the position for only one year.
-After the defeat of the Nationalists by the Communists in Chinese Civil War in 1949, Mei relocated to Taiwan.
-In July 1958, he was appointed Ministry of Education again, and concurrently served as President of National Tsing Hua University in Hsinchu City.
-In February 1962, he was elected an academician of the Academia Sinica.
+He returned to China after graduation in 1914 and worked at YMCA in Tianjin for a year.
+In autumn of that same year, he became an instructor in physics and mathematics at National Tsing Hua University (now Tsinghua University), where he was elected President in 1931.
+Under Mei's leadership, the University retained and recruited a host of top talents to its faculty.
+As of 1946, nearly half of the faculty members held PhD degrees, and over 90% studied abroad, including graduates from Harvard, MIT, Cornell, Chicago, and Columbia of the United States.
+Mei valued liberal education as much as science and technology, a perspective shaped by his observation of the U.S. education system.